mrchughes/solid-project-parent/docs/BUILD_AND_DEPLOY_GUIDE.md

    ```

 3. **Implement with Copilot**:
-   - Prompt: "I'm creating an extension module for a MERN app to integrate with a Solid PDS.
-The module needs to register as a client with the PDS, handle OAuth-style authorization for one-time permission, and access VCs stored in the user's pod."
+   - Prompt: "I'm creating a Frontend Portal application to integrate with a Solid PDS.
+The application needs to register as a client with the PDS, handle OAuth-style authorization for one-time permission, and access VCs stored in the user's pod."
    - Next prompt: "Let's implement the client registration with the Solid PDS."
    - Next prompt: "Now, help me implement the OAuth authorization flow with token management."
    - Next prompt: "I need to implement the VC retrieval and verification functionality using did:web resolution."
-   - Final prompt: "Let's create a clean API that can be easily integrated with an existing MERN app."
+   - Final prompt: "Let's create a clean API that can be easily integrated into the application."

 4. **Test the implementation**:
    - Write tests for PDS client registration